 - Peer evaluation

-Pupils’ progress in the arts is reported regularly through consultation with parents, pupils’ self review through an I.L.P. and the annual report.
+Pupils’ progress in the arts is reported regularly through consultation with parents, progress captured on Target Tracker and the annual report.